 13. Marigold Flowers Remedy for Chicken Pox

 Marigold (Calendula) is a flower which is an effective anti-bacterial and anti-inflammatory herb.
-It is great for reducing swelling and redness of skin.
-Its capacity to stimulate production of collagen relieves you of pain and also speeds up the healing process.
+It is great for reducing swelling and redness of the skin.
+Its capacity to stimulate the production of collagen relieves you of pain and also speeds up the healing process.
 Get it from any herbal store.